How to Hire Great Web DevelopersJuly 03, 2020 • Andriy Obrizan • 20 min read

 It also depends on many factors, like recent major layoffs in big companies, the required technology stack, demand spikes, and sheer luck.
 Knowing those numbers helps figure out if the process is going as planned.
 What if the recruiting agency you’re working with gets a request from a more prominent company that asks for similar developers and all good CVs go to them?
 The agency might not tell you that.

-If you’re not getting enough candidates, it might be due to poor job descriptions, a rare technology stack, or low salary.
+If you’re not getting enough candidates, it might be due to poor job descriptions, a unique technology stack, or low salary.
 Check the average wage, for example, on Glassdoor for a similar position in your location when crafting a job description.
 Technology and experience with their supply and demand play a significant role in salaries, not the effort.

 But remember that salary alone isn’t enough to motivate an exceptional professional.
 In his book “Drive: The Surprising Truth About What Motivates Us,” Daniel Pink wrote: